Octavius-Dante/Nova-Proxima/CDS_BASIC/CDS_9 - Aggregation_Advanced.md

 To calcualte the sum and based on condition some records have to be subtracted in the sum of record under a key field

+Having keyword is like where condition for an aggregation statement (in aggregation statement where clause is not allowed so having clause is used in the place of where)

 Sample as follows

 ``` abap